FatmanurJackiewicz/WebsiteProject/README.md

 <h2>Contact</h2>
 <p>For inquiries, reach out at <a href="mailto:fatmanurjackiewicz@gmail.com">fatmanurjackiewicz@gmail.com</a>.</p>

- - Thanks for huge help to @ahmeetkocc -
+ ## Thanks
+- I would like to thank @ahmeetkocc for his help and contributions during the project development process.
 </body>
 </html>